hmscsg/NameThisMacwithSwiftDialog/README.md

 ### Disclaimer
 I'm an imperfect human imperfectly learning to write imperfect scripts, thereby doing the right thing the wrong way for the right reasons.
 Phil.

+Feel free to use this script in whatever way you choose.
+I enjoy learning new things even if I don't always pick them up right away, so if you find ways to improve it or add new features please let me know.
+Support; Writing scripts is not my primary function; I've done most of this work off-hours when I have time, so this script should be considered unsupported.
+If you need help, I'll try, but I'll probably google it just like you.
+You'll probably google it better.
+If your question is related to SwiftDialog, please see the [SwiftDialog](https://github.com/swiftDialog/swiftDialog/wiki) wiki page.